ckotzbauer/chekr/README.md

 * **3**: single-point-of-failure
 * **4**: standalone pod

-**Note:** This only checks common settins which are usually responsible for failure- and deployment-behaviors in a default Kubernetes environment.
+**Note:** This only checks common settings which are usually responsible for failure- and deployment-behaviors in a default Kubernetes environment.
 This cannot detect special Kubernetes configurations/addons or the application behavior itself in the pod!

 ```